Black Tape for a Blue Girl

-Black Tape for a Blue Girl (often stylized as black tape for a blue girl) is an American neoclassical dark wave band formed in 1986 by keyboardist/songwriter Sam Rosenthal, the founder of Projekt Records.
-The band's fans include director David Lynch, Sasha Grey, Poppy Z. Brite, and Caitlín R. Kiernan.
+Black Tape for a Blue Girl (often stylized as black tape for a blue girl) is an American band formed in 1986 by keyboardist/songwriter Sam Rosenthal, the founder of Projekt Records.
+The band's fans include director David Lynch, actress Sasha Grey, author Poppy Z. Brite, and paleontologist and author Caitlín R. Kiernan.

 Their music has elements of dark wave, ethereal, ambient, neoclassical, and dark cabaret music.
-1986’s debut The Rope was listed at #169 in Uncut’s Ultimate Record Collection: 200 Greatest Goth Albums.Their 13th album, The Cleft Serpent, was released on October 1, 2021 on Projekt Records.
+1986's debut The Rope was listed at #169 in Uncuts Ultimate Record Collection: 200 Greatest Goth Albums.
+Their 13th album, The Cleft Serpent, was released on October 1, 2021 on Projekt Records.

 Biography

-Formation/Oscar Herrera era (1986-1999)
+Formation/Oscar Herrera era (1986–1999)

-Inspired by acts such as Orchestral Manoeuvres in the Dark, Tangerine Dream and Brian Eno, Projekt Records founder Sam Rosenthal established the California-based Black Tape for a Blue Girl as a vehicle for his electronic music compositions.
+Inspired by acts such as Orchestral Manoeuvres in the Dark, Tangerine Dream and Brian Eno, Projekt Records founder Sam Rosenthal established the California-based Black Tape for a Blue Girl as a vehicle for his musical compositions.
 Rosenthal served as songwriter, lyricist and producer for the band, who released their debut album The Rope in 1986.
 Along with Rosenthal, the band's line-up included Allan Kraut (on multiple instruments, including drums and guitars) and vocalist and guitarist Oscar Herrera.
 Guests included Kim Prior (as vocals), Adam Buhler (on guitar), Candy Sherlock and Lara Radford (as violinists).

 Their second album, Mesmerized by the Sirens, was released a year later, followed by Ashes in the Brittle Air in 1989, A Chaos of Desire in 1991 and This Lush Garden Within in 1993.
 The core members through this period were Rosenthal and Herrera, with a variety of guest musicians.
 Julianna Towns, of the band Skinner Box, provided vocals, flute, and guitar on Chaos.

 Recording of Remnants of a Deeper Purity began in 1995 in Los Angeles and was concluded in 1996 after Rosenthal's move to Chicago.
 This was the second album to feature Lucian Casselman on vocals and Vicki Richards on violin.
 It also featured Mera Roberts on cello.
 Remnants went on to become Black Tape for a Blue Girl's best selling release, and was the basis for the band's first live performance, Tuesday June 25, 1996 at Projektfest'96 in Chicago.

 In 1999, the band released As One Aflame Laid Bare by Desire, with Oscar Herrera singing two songs on the album as a parting favor to Rosenthal.
 The album owes some artistic inspiration to Marcel Duchamp.
 Towns returned for female vocals and also provided guitar arrangements.
 After a 15 city tour in July 1998 in preparation for the album's release, she was ejected from the band.
 Elysabeth Grant joined the band as violist, but she soon became the lead vocalist during a 14 city tour in February 1999, which also featured Lisa Feuer on flute and backing vocals.